rpoleski/MulensModel/developers_basics.md

 # MulensModel
-Microlensing Modelling package
+Microlensing Modeling package

-We present a python package for modelling of microlensing events.
+We present a python package for modeling of microlensing events.
 The package aims to support a number of higher order effects: microlensing parallax, finite source, binary lens (with lens rotation), and triple lenses in future.

 ### Second order effects